THE TERROR OF THE LORD

 We can become bitter, because the evil often comes at the hand of an individual—our husband or wife, a member of the church, our employer, or some other person.
 “If only they would not be this way!”

-We can evade the evil by breaking God’s laws in order to insure our continued happiness.
+We can evade the evil by breaking God’s laws in order to ensure our continued happiness.

 None of these ways of responding will build up Christ in us or bring us into union with God.